BL0CK-X/theblockchainapi-typescript-wrapper/SolanaNFTApi.md

 # **solanaGetNFTOwner**
 > NFTOwnerResponse solanaGetNFTOwner()

 <a href=\"https://github.com/BL0CK-X/the-blockchain-api/tree/main/examples/solana-nft/get-nft-owner\" target=\"_blank\">See examples (Python, JavaScript)</a>.
 Get the owner of an NFT.
 This returns the public key of the wallet that owns the associated token account that owns the NFT.
-If you want to get the associated token account that literally owns the NFT, derive the associated token account address from the public key returned and the NFT mint address using <a href=\"#operation/solanaDeriveAssociatedTokenAccountAddress\">this endpoint</a>.  `Cost: 1 Credits` (<a href=\"#section/Pricing\">See Pricing</a>)
+If you want to get the associated token account that literally owns the NFT, derive the associated token account address from the public key returned and the NFT mint address using <a href=\"#operation/solanaDeriveAssociatedTokenAccountAddress\">this endpoint</a>.  `Cost: 0.25 Credit` (<a href=\"#section/Pricing\">See Pricing</a>)

 ### Example